The Andalusian stitch pattern is very pretty and simple to knit.

 Have some fun with it.

-You can give the double Andalusian stitch pattern a try.
-Since there are a few pattern variations on this stitch pattern I decided to whip up another swatch so you can see another version.
+Since there are a few Andalusian pattern variations I decided to whip up another swatch with this version as well.

 Cast on a multiple of 3 stitches plus 1 extra stitch